-If you want a grand touring BMW that goes as hard as a Kia Stinger, and is the same size, you have to spend double the money, plus $20 grand
+If you want a grand touring BMW that goes as hard as a Stinger, and the same size, you'll spend double the money, plus $20 grand...

 Elephant in the room: The twin-turbo 3.3 V6 Kia Stinger runs on standard 91 RON unleaded, drives from the blunt end like a proper GT car, and goes just as hard as a 2015 VF 1 SS Commodore.
 That’s a 6.0-litre GM GEN IV V8 if you’re not from around here.